shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 This setting controls the frequency for which object detection is re-applied to the view, measured by a tick count for the **outpost**.
-The value specified here is not based on the number of frames actually analyzed by the ``SpyGlass``.
-This trigger is measured against the number of frames which have passed through the outpost for publishing, including those not analyzed.
+The value specified here is not based on the number of frames actually analyzed by the ``Outpost``.
+This trigger is measured against a cycle count for the image processing pipeline. *This is currently more art than a well-understood factor.
+Sorry about that*.

 .. code-block:: yaml